patbeirne/tf/README.md

 In its present form, the module has these limitations:

 * filenames are limited to 255 chars
-* files must be text
+* file contents must be text
 	* or have a `\n` at least every 4096 characters
 	* `sed()` requires lines <=2048 characters, and this `sed()` won't match binary chars
 * search patterns involving \ escapes other than `\'` probably won't work